Dungannon Workhouse Memorial Garden opens

 Dr Maria O’Kane, Southern Trust Chief Executive welcomed everybody attending this significant and poignant event.

-Dr O’Kane said: “It is impossible for us to imagine the terrible hardship suffered by so many people in this area in the 19th Century.
-It’s even harder to imagine that this is the site of a graveyard where hundreds, of men, women and children who died in the Dungannon Workhouse, were buried.

-Read the full story in this week's Tyrone Courier, or check out our epaper
+Full story in this week's Tyrone Courier or check out our e-paper.